This post is also available in: Italian

-This year, Zulhijjah begins on the 16th or 17th October 2012.
+This year, Zulhijjah begins at maghrib on 1st August 2019.
 The Prophet (saw) said: “There are no days in which righteous deeds are more beloved to Allah, than these ten days.
 One fast during these ten days is equal to the fasting of one complete year, and the worship of one night during this period is equal to the worship in the Lailatul-Qadr.”
 (Tirmizi).
 Let us learn more about these blessed 10 days!

 Days of Virtue and Righteous Deeds – Notes from Shaykh Abdul Qadir Jilani’s ‘Sufficient Provision for Seekers of the Path of Truth’ as well as from Maulana Shaykh Nazim’s Suhbahs

 Praise be to Allah who has created time and made some times better than others.
 Some months and days and nights are better than others, when rewards are multiplied many times, as a mercy towards His servants.
 This encourages them to do more righteous deeds and makes them more eager to worship Him, so that the Muslim renews his efforts to gain a greater share of reward, and to prepare himself for death in readiness for the Day of Judgement.